jdmarshall527/ucb/README.md

-# ucb
+# UCB
-financial engineering repository
+**Financial Engineering Repository

-Planning on creating repository to store any projects I work on while completing my masters in financial engineering.
+I created this repository to store any and all projects I work on while completing my masters in financial engineering at UC-Berkeley.